francosbenitez/mepc-app/README.md

-# Website of the MEPC
+# Website of the MEPC: Project Overview
 - Created four HTML pages to display different sections of the website.
 - Combined JavaScript functions to add interactivity to the website.